 A problem for everyone

-As you read Mark’s Gospel, it will help to have these two ideas in mind whenever you read the word ‘sin.
+As you read Mark’s Gospel, it will help to have these three ideas in mind whenever you read the word ‘sin'.
 The other important thing to have in mind is the Bible is consistent in saying that sin is something that affects everyone without exception.
 There is no ‘us’ and ‘them’, we’re all in the same boat.

 The religious leaders of Jesus’ day labelled some people ‘sinners’ – they were seen as outcasts who should be shunned (see e.g. Mark 3:16).
 Rather than trying to help or restore them, the leaders stood in judgment over them.
 They assumed they were better than others, but were blind to their own state as sinners before God.